Yackandandah

 Population growth drivers in Yackandandah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-By Nov 2025, the population of the Yackandandah statistical area (Lv2) is estimated at approximately 2,220 people.
-This reflects an increase of 212 individuals since the 2021 Census, which reported a population of 2,008.
-The latest estimate of 2,052 residents was derived from AreaSearch's examination of the ABS's ERP data release in Jun 2024 and validated new addresses since the Census date.
-This results in a density ratio of 15.7 persons per square kilometer.
-Since the 2021 Census, Yackandandah (SA2) has seen a growth rate of 10.6%, surpassing both its SA3 area (4.8%) and SA4 region.
-Interstate migration contributed approximately 78.0% to this population increase.
+The population of Yackandandah is estimated at around 2,220 as of Feb 2026.
+This reflects an increase of 212 people since the 2021 Census, which reported a population of 2,008 people.
+The change is inferred from the resident population of 2,052 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 15.7 persons per square kilometer.
+Yackandandah's population growth of 10.6% since the 2021 census exceeded the SA3 area's growth rate of 4.9%.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the Yackandandah (SA2) is projected to increase its population by 824 persons, reflecting a total increase of 31.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, the suburb is expected to increase by 825 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.8% in total over the 17 years.

 Frequently Asked Questions - Population